GuanceCloud/datakit/internal/export/doc/en/inputs/gitlab.md

 See [official configuration doc](https://docs.gitlab.com/ee/administration/monitoring/ip_whitelist.html){:target="_blank"}.

-### Turn on Gitlab CI Visualization {#ci-visible}
+### Turn on GitLab CI Visualization {#ci-visible}

 Ensure that the current Datakit version (1.2.
-13 and later) supports Gitlab CI visualization.
+13 and later) supports GitLab CI visualization.

-Gitlab CI visualization can be achieved by configuring Gitlab Webhook.
+GitLab CI visualization can be achieved by configuring GitLab Webhook.
 The opening steps are as follows:

-- In gitlab go to `Settings` > `Webhooks`, configure the URL to http://Datakit_IP:PORT/v1/gitlab, Trigger configure Job events and Pipeline events, and click Add webhook to confirm the addition;
+- In GitLab go to `Settings` > `Webhooks`, configure the URL to http://Datakit_IP:PORT/v1/gitlab, Trigger configure Job events and Pipeline events, and click Add webhook to confirm the addition;

 - You can Test whether the Webhook is configured correctly by clicking the Test button, and Datakit should return a status code of 200 when it receives the Webhook.
-After proper configuration, Datakit can successfully collect CI information of Gitlab.
+After proper configuration, Datakit can successfully collect CI information of GitLab.

 After Datakit receives the Webhook Event, it logs the data to the data center.

 Note: Additional configuration of Gitlab is required if Gitlab data is sent to Datakit on the local network, see [allow requests to the local network](https://docs.gitlab.com/ee/security/webhooks.html){:target="_blank"}.

-In addition, Gitlab CI function does not participate in collector election, and users only need to configure the URL of Gitlab Webhook as the URL of one of Datakit; If you only need Gitlab CI visualization and do not need Gitlab metrics collection, you can turn off metrics collection by configuring `enable_collect = false`.
+In addition, GitLab CI function does not participate in collector election, and users only need to configure the URL of GitLab Webhook as the URL of one of Datakit; If you only need GitLab CI visualization and do not need GitLab metrics collection, you can turn off metrics collection by configuring `enable_collect = false`.

 ## Metric {#metric}